Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 JSON that is deliberately never sent to clients — which is why a row shows name and id only and the detail pane has to ask the server for the rest.

 Close with the Close button or Escape.
-There is no keybind yet.

 ---